-We all agree that what we eat is important for weight loss.
+We all agree that what we eat is essential for weight loss.
 As well as the role that physical activity plays in staying fit and in shape.
-And often we focus our attention on these two areas when we try to lose weight.
-It certainly can be all that’s needed for some people.
-However, more often than not that’s not enough.
-Despite our best efforts we are unable to achieve long-term success with weight loss.
-And that’s because there is a very important piece that we fail to address.
-Our mindset for weight loss!
+And often, we focus our attention on these two areas when we try to lose weight.
+It certainly can be enough for some people.
+However, more often than not, more is needed.
+Despite your best efforts, you can’t achieve long-term success with weight loss.
+And that’s because there is an essential piece that you need to address.
+Your mindset for weight loss!
 What’s on your mind is just as important as what’s on your plate.

-Mindset for weight loss includes a clear vision of what you want and why you want it
+- Have a clear vision of what you want and why you want it.

 Two types of motivations

 You can boost your motivation tremendously if you redirect your attention from what you do not want to what you do want.
 This is called “forward” motivation.
-Practice reframing your thoughts if you tend to focus on things you don’t want you can reframe that into things that you actually want.
-For example, instead of “I don’t want this flabby belly” you say “I want a flat stomach the shows my abs”.
-And the more specific you can get, the more detailed the picture you can paint in your head the better.
+Practice reframing your thoughts if you tend to focus on things you don’t enjoy about your body.
+For example, instead of “I don’t want this flabby belly,” you say, “I want a flat stomach that shows my abs.”
+The more specific you can get, the more detailed the picture you can paint in your head, the better.

-Mindset for weight loss also includes an understanding of why you actually want this.
+A mindset for weight loss also includes understanding why you want this.
 What will having that flat stomach get you?
 Envision yourself already being that way.
 How do you look, what does it feel like, what kind of clothes are you wearing, what do you hear people say to you or about you?
-How is your life going to change for the better when you get what you want?
+How will your life change for the better when you get what you want?

 What’s stopping you from having your ideal body now?

-I once recommended a client to put away the beautiful fruit basket she had on a counter near her work station.
+I once recommended that a client put away a beautiful fruit basket on a counter near her workstation.
 She told me that seeing the fruits always made her take some and eat.
-As a result she grazed on fruits all day long.
-Once she put the basket out of sight, she put it out of her mind and easily lost a couple of pounds.
-The book by Brian Wamsink, Mindless Eating has a ton of helpful suggestions on how to set your environment for effortless weight loss.
+As a result, she grazed on fruits all day long.
+Once she put the basket out of sight, she put it out of her mind and quickly lost a couple of pounds.
+The book by Brian Wansink, Mindless Eating, has many helpful suggestions on how to set your environment for effortless weight loss.

 Thoughts and feelings